dgraph-io/dgraph-docs/content/howto/retrieving-debug-information.md

 The HTTP page `/debug/pprof/` is available at the HTTP port of a Dgraph Zero or Dgraph Alpha.
 From this page a link to the "full goroutine stack dump" is available (e.g., on a Dgraph Alpha this page would be at `http://localhost:8080/debug/pprof/goroutine?debug=2`).
 Looking at the full goroutine stack can be useful to understand goroutine usage at that moment.

-## debuginfo

-Context

-Sometimes (very frequently) users report issues with memory and CPU consumptions while using Dgraph.
-Apart from asking what they are doing, type of workload, logs we also ask for profiles.
-To get these profiles the user has to send a request to the server and this has to be done for CPU and Memory profiles.
-We also have goroutine profiles that need to be requested via curl, wget or go.
-We have documentation on how to get them here but sometimes it gets frustrating to send several requests when we ask them.
+## Profiling Information with `debuginfo`

-To simplify this process, we have a command called `debuginfo` that collects all the profiles we need
+Instead of sending a request to the server for each CPU, Memory, and goroutine profile, you can use the `debuginfo` command that collects all the profiles you need in one go.

-### How does it work

 You can run the command like this: